 Ran by Katherin and Tarkan this little resort has much to offer to the diver looking for an off the track destination with some amazing diving.

 How to get there

 Maratua atoll is located about 1000 miles northeast of Jakarta, next to the island of Borneo.
 Getting there requires a bit of planning and a couple of days.
 We started our trip at Heathrow and flew to Jakarta via Singapore where we landed in the evening.
-We continued the next morning with a flight to Balikpapan followed by a second one to Berau where we picked up our bags and boarded the resort’s speedboat for the final part of our journey, a 4 hours sail to the resort.
+We continued the next morning with a flight to Balikpapan followed by a second one to Berau where we picked up our bags.
+Then we boarded the resort’s speedboat for the final part of our journey.
+A 4 hours sail to the resort.

-We disembarked onto the jetty that leads to the dive centre, from here a series of paths take you to the bar and restaurant overlooking the lagoon and to the different rooms.
+We disembarked onto the jetty that leads to the dive centre and from here a series of paths take you to the bar and restaurant overlooking the lagoon and to the different rooms.
 Sea view bungalows, garden rooms and the new suites offer a range of accommodations for everyone.
-In the middle of the island, in the longhouse, here you will find a quiet communal area, a library and a small shop offering souvenirs and any essentials you may need.
+In the middle of the island, is the longhouse.
+Here you will find a quiet communal area, a library and a small shop offering souvenirs and any essentials you may need.